shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 1. Select **Done**.

 ### Task 3.3 – Modify the Outcome Quick Find view

 In this task, you will perform the following changes to the form:

-- change the find columns in the quick find view
+- Change the find columns in the quick find view

 1. Select the **Quick Find Active Outcomes** view, select the **Commands** menu (...), and select **Edit** > **Edit in new tab**.